Affiliate links on Android Authority may earn us a commission. Learn more.

 Does Windows 11 have a ‘Never combine taskbar buttons’ feature?

-Windows 11 made some significant changes to taskbar behavior.
-You can no longer resize the taskbar, and the taskbar now has icons centered by default.
-Windows 10 had a Never combine taskbar buttons option that let you move to the old style of taskbar icons (pictured above)
+At the time of its release, Windows 11 made some significant changes to taskbar behavior.
+You could no longer resize the taskbar, and the taskbar now has icons centered by default.
+Windows 10 had a Never combine taskbar buttons option that let you move to the old style of taskbar icons (pictured above).
+However, this was removed from Windows 11 and its absence continued for nearly two full years.

 StartAllBack will install and automatically make some changes, like moving your taskbar to the left and bringing back the old-school start menu.
 The app will also launch automatically, but you can right-click the Start button and click Properties to launch it manually.